Working With Children And Young People

 In order to alleviate some of these fears, please see below for some information on my experience and qualifications as well as way of working.

 I have experience of working on a one to one therapeutic basis with children aged between 4-11, and young people aged between 12 and 18.
-This has been gained from providing therapy for children known to Milton Keynes Social Services; in primary and secondary schools, youth centres, youth counselling organisations, a refuge and in my private practice.
+This has been gained from providing therapy for children known to Milton Keynes Social Services and in the care system; in primary and secondary schools, youth centres, youth counselling organisations, a refuge and in my private practice.
 Issues that I have addressed include, anger, anxiety, depression, self-injury, low self-esteem, suicidal intent, bereavement and loss, bullying, transitions and change, including those related to divorce; stress, abuse, including sexual abuse; trauma, identity and relationship difficulties.

 I am a UKCP registered Child and Adolescent Psychotherapist and hold a UKCP accredited Masters Degree in Child and Adolescent Psychotherapy and Counselling.
-This means I have received rigorous training in areas which include neuro-science, child protection and safe guarding, child development, infant observation, the expressive arts and play in therapy and child psychiatry and mental health disorders.
+This means I have received rigorous training in areas which include neuro-science, child protection and safe guarding, infant, baby and child development, mother, baby and infant observation, the expressive arts and play in therapy and child psychiatry and mental health disorders.

 I prefer working in a non- directive way, where the child leads the process and decides on the therapeutic medium/s.
 So, for instance, some older children may prefer talking therapy whilst younger children may prefer play or creative therapy.

 I always speak to parents/guardians before the first session to get an understanding from them as to why they feel their child needs therapy at this time and why they think the child might be experiencing what they are experiencing.
-These conversations are also about eliciting information on the context in which the child lives their life, so this would include asking parents/guardians questions about the family, such as the makeup, or if there have been any incidents such as bereavements that have taken place.
+These conversations are also about eliciting information on the context in which the child lives their life, so this would include asking parents/guardians questions about their relationship with the child, family history on both parental sides giving details of significant losses, trauma and abuse that have taken place.
 This is used to get a better idea of factors related to the family that might be influencing the child's emotional behaviour.

 These meetings last for 1 1/2 hour and can take place on line or in person.
 Depending on the make up of the family and the relationship between the parents, parents/guardians may be seen together or separately.
-These will form part of the assessment process and is used to devise a treatment plan which will clarify how I think treatment with your child should look and the reasons for this: It may recommend a mixture of sessions, so some play sessions for your child, some parent child sessions, psycho- education sessions or even a referral to another agency or service.
+These meetings will form part of the assessment process which is used to devise a treatment plan which clarifies how I think treatment with your child should look and the reasons for this.
+A treatment plan may recommend a mixture of sessions, so some play sessions for your child, some parent child sessions, psycho- education sessions or even a referral to another agency or service.

 Meetings with parents/guardians during their child's therapy.